Ignatij3/Ignatij3/README.md

 <div><img style="height: 150px;" src="headings/go.svg" alt="can't-load-svg" /></div>

-<p align="justify">This is my first and most favourite programming language - when I started programming, I learned basics using Golang .
+<p align="justify">This is my first and most favourite programming language - when I started programming, I learned basics using Golang.
 The choice of language was not on me - but on Progmeistars - programming school which I was attending.
 And I think this choice is a good one.
 Using golang when I started programming had some positive sides to it:</p>

 - Oppresive typing prevented a lot of frustrating mistakes in my early days of programming;
 - Made me familiar with C-like syntax, which, in return, makes it easier to learn new programming languages with similar syntax;